-Testing for accessibility is the key to designing a website without hurdles and barriers.
-But many people think it's difficult, putting an accessible website into practice.
-This article will therefore provide you with practical tips on how to test your website for accessibility.
+Testing for accessibility is the key to designing a website without obstacles and barriers.
+But many people think it’s difficult to put an accessible website into practice.
+In this article, you will therefore learn practical tips that you can use to test your website for accessibility.

 Checking the accessibility of your website is the first step towards designing an accessible website.
-If you run a website, you may have already been put off by the topic of accessibility and the expected complexity.
+If you run a website, you may have already flinched at the topic of accessibility and the expected complexity.
 Wrongly so!
 Here are simple tips for checking the accessibility of your website.

-A recent report on accessibility compiled by Webaim.com states that "51,379,694 different accessibility errors were discovered across one million websites - that's an average of 51.4 errors per website".
+A recent report on accessibility compiled by Webaim.com states that “51,379,694 different accessibility errors were found on one million websites – that’s an average of 51.4 errors per website”.

 Why test for accessibility?